profweiliu/design-resilient-communities/assignments.md

 {:.no_toc}

-Assignment instructions will be posted on this page. ==All submissions must be made through Canvas.==  <br>
+Assignment instructions will be posted on this page. **All submissions must be made through Canvas.**  <br>
 For group assignments, one submission per group is required.
 Submitted work will be shared with all group members. <br>

 ---